Sardinia: Geography

 The island has an ancient geoformation and, unlike Sicily and mainland Italy, is not earthquake-prone.
-Its rocks date in fact from the Palaeozoic Era (up to 500 million years old).
+Its rocks date in fact from the Palaeozoic Era.
+The Cambrian-Lower Ordovician succession of Sardinia reaches 1500–3000 m in thickness.
 Due to long erosion processes, the island's highlands, formed of granite, schist, trachyte, basalt (called jaras or gollei), sandstone and dolomite limestone (called tonneri or 'heels'), average at between 300 and 1000 m.
 The highest peak is Punta La Marmora (Perdas Carpìas in Sardinian language) (1834 m), part of the Gennargentu Ranges in the centre of the island.
 Other mountain chains are Monte Limbara (1362 m) in the northeast, the Chain of Marghine and Goceano (1259 m) running crosswise for 40 km towards the north, the Monte Albo (1057 m), the Sette Fratelli Range in the southeast, and the Sulcis Mountains and the Monte Linas (1236 m).
 The island's ranges and plateaux are separated by wide alluvial valleys and flatlands, the main ones being the Campidano in the southwest between Oristano and Cagliari and the Nurra in the northwest.

 Sardinia has few major rivers, the largest being the Tirso, 151 km long, which flows into the Sea of Sardinia, the Coghinas (115 km) and the Flumendosa (127 km).
 There are 54 artificial lakes and dams that supply water and electricity.
 The main ones are Lake Omodeo and Lake Coghinas.
 The only natural freshwater lake is Lago di Baratz.
-A number of large, shallow, salt-water lagoons and pools are located along the coastline.
+A number of large, shallow, salt-water lagoons and pools are located along the coast.